jamesmcaleer/EmotivPythonLibraryRework/README.md

 Coming from the perspective of a developer, I wanted to have control over these steps.
 Maybe I want to choose a Subject before I create a session.
 Maybe I want a button that allows the user to select which headset to connect to.

-To have this control, I realized I would have to rework cortex.py to fit my needs as a developer.
+To have this control, I made some changes to cortex.py to fit my needs as a developer.

 # Setup
 Clone the repository: `git clone https://github.com/jamesmcaleer/EmotivPythonLibraryRework.git`